timcrutchley/AWS-CLF/Docs/Section 01 - Introduction/07 - Quiz 1 - What is Cloud Computing/Readme.md

         - One or more discrete data centers
         - Three or more Availability Zones
         </summary>
-        AWS Regions consist of multiple, isolated and physically seperate Availability Zones within a geographic area
+        AWS Regions consist of multiple, isolated and physically separate Availability Zones within a geographic area
 </details>

 <br>